shijuvar/gokit/training/README.md

 * Building next-generation APIs using gRPC and Protocol Buffers
 * Introduction to NATS and NATS related messaging patterns
 * Building Event-Driven Microservices with NATS Streaming Server
-* Building microservices with Go kit - A toolkit for building microservices in Go
+* Building microservices with Go-kit - A toolkit for building microservices in Go

 ### Cloud Native Microservices in Go